lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 00000011 00000001
 ```

-In this representation, thinking of it as a byte array, we get `le = [3, 1]`.
+Representing it as a byte array, we get `le = [3, 1]`.
 The lowest index, `le[0] = 3` means the lowest significant byte, and the highest index, `le[1] = 1` is the most significant byte.
-So while little endian is less readable, it is frequently used to represent integers as binaries because of this property.
+So, while little-endian is less readable, it is frequently used to represent integers as binaries because of this property.

 ## Bit vectors